Check an issue with your water

 - run a cold water tap for a few minutes until it runs clear

-If the problem continues, call 519-886-2310.
+If the problem continues, report it to the city.

 Fix low water pressure